pascaluntill/slate/source/includes/general/_general.md

 * 3rd party software calls SOAP functions, provided by unTill Server
 * unTill Server communicates to a special instance of unTill.exe which runs in background
-* unTill.exe performs the required actions and sends back the results
+* unTill.exe performs the required action and sends back the result

 ## TPAPI-POS Entry Point